Creating new forms for mass collaboration

 - Incentivization of stakeholders (money earning potential) leads to better behaviour online.

-Beyond research into the terms, technical requirements and costs, and potential benefits of network staking, Heather’s research will specifically look at the following questions:
+Beyond research into the terms, technical requirements and potential benefits of network staking, Heather’s ongoing research looks at the following questions:

-- To the extent that staking might be revenue generating, not clear that it is, what would it mean for an arts organization, like 221A, to run a node and stake online?
+- To the extent that staking might be revenue generating, what would it mean for an arts organization, like 221A, to run a node and stake online?

 - As a nonprofit entity what are the terms under which an arts organization is a business?